eprbell/rp2/docs/input_files.md

 ## Introduction
 RP2 requires two files as input:
 * an [ODS-format spreadsheet](#the-input-spreadsheet), containing crypto transactions (ODS-format files can be opened and edited with [LibreOffice](https://www.libreoffice.org/) and many other spreadsheet applications), originally reported in the user's records of exchange and wallet activity.
 The [crypto_example.ods](../input/crypto_example.ods) provides an example of an .ods input file;
-* a [JSON config file](#the-config-file), describing the format of the spreadsheet file: what value each column corresponds to (e.g. timestamp, amount, exchange, fee, etc.) and which cryptocurrencies, exchanges and account owners to expect.
-If desired, the [crypto_example.config](../config/crypto_example.config) file  can be used as an config example or boilerplate.
+* a [config file](#the-config-file), describing the format of the spreadsheet file: what value each column corresponds to (e.g. timestamp, amount, exchange, fee, etc.) and which cryptocurrencies, exchanges and account owners to expect.
+If desired, the [crypto_example.ini](../config/crypto_example.ini) file  can be used as an config example or boilerplate.

 The two input files can either:
 * be generated automatically using [DaLI](https://github.com/eprbell/dali-rp2), the data loader and input generator for RP2, or